2532. Time to Cross a Bridge

 - Only one worker can use the bridge at a time.

-- When the bridge is unused prioritize the least efficient worker on the right side to cross.
-If there are no workers on the right side, prioritize the least efficient worker on the left side to cross.
+- When the bridge is unused prioritize the least efficient worker (who have picked up the box) on the right side to cross.
+If not, prioritize the least efficient worker on the left side to cross.

 - If enough workers have already been dispatched from the left side to pick up all the remaining boxes, no more workers will be sent from the left side.